frgomes/dejawu/README.rst

 Rewrite due to migration to scalatags 0.3.8 is going on.

-* code generator is temporarily disabled

 * everything builds and compiles fine with SBT 0.13.5 and Scala 2.11.1

-* test cases in project dejawu-tools are failing.

 * http://localhost:9000/app renders as expected, presenting a few Dojo widgets.

-* Translator HTML -> ScalaJS (with Scalatags + Dejawu) is under early development.
+* translator HTML -> ScalaJS (with Scalatags + Dejawu) mostly works, but still requires review when complex HTML pages are converted.

+* code generator is temporarily disabled

 What *dejawu* is about?